medical ID jewellery: things to consider

 • Stroke

-• only list conditions which are important for someone to know in an emergency
+• Only list conditions that are relevant in an emergency.

-We spoke to a care worker, Imogen Ellis, to see how medical ID’s have helped in her career.
+We spoke to a care worker, Imogen Ellis, about how medical IDs have made a difference in her work: